Location, Location, Location: Value-Added Processing/Manufacturing

-- What skill levels of labor are needed?
+- What skill levels of management and labor are needed?
 Is it available in the area?

 - How many shifts and how many employees per shift?

-- What are labor rates in the area?
+- What are the compensation and labor rates in the area?

-- Who are competitors for labor in the area and what are their expansion plans?
+- Who are competitors for management and labor in the area and what are their expansion plans?

 - Is there housing available for workers and at what cost?

-- What is the quality of life (shopping, recreation, schools, etc.)?
+- What is the quality of life (hospitals, shopping, recreation, schools, public transportation, etc.)?